Thai Sollai Thattathe

 Thai Sollai Thattathe was produced by Sandow M. M. A. Chinnappa Thevar, and written by Aaroor Dass.
 The film was released on 7 November 1961, the occasion of Diwali, and was a commercial success, running for 20 weeks in theatres.

 Plot

-Raju is an honest police inspector working hard to bring down a group of thieves.
-After completing a successful mission, he gets transferred to Madras to investigate about the robbery case that occurred in a train and a murder case that occurred near the seashore.
-While on his mission, he crosses paths with Vijaya, the daughter of a private banker Pandithurai and they both fall in love.
-But things take an unfortunate turn when Raju realises the criminal he is hunting is none other than his brother Mohan.
+Raju is an honest police inspector working hard to apprehend a group of thieves.
+After completing a successful mission, he is transferred to Madras to investigate a train robbery and a murder that occurred near the seashore.
+While on his mission, he crosses paths with Vijaya, the daughter of a private banker named Pandithurai, and they both fall in love.
+However, things take an unfortunate turn when Raju realizes the criminal he is hunting is none other than his brother, Mohan.
 What happens next forms the crux of the story.